What You Might Want to Know Before Joining a Study

 This University’s Institutional Review Board (IRB) protects your safety and rights before and while you take part in a study.
 The Food and Drug Administration (FDA) and the U.S. Department of Health and Human Services also have laws that regulate how we protect volunteers in research.

-Questions to ask before joining a research study/experiment:
+Questions to ask before joining a clinical trial or research study:

 - What is the purpose of this study, and what questions will it answer?